 The story here meanders towards the end in a way that makes perfect sense and ultimately fits perfectly for the story and the characters.
 And happily so since What Happened to Goodbye is all about the characters–Mclean, of course, but also her friends and her family as well.
 Every bit of this story is character driven and all of it comes together to great effect in a book that is really quite lovely.

-Possible Pairings: Drawing the Ocean by Carolyn MacCullough, The Secret Life of Prince Charming by Deb Caletti, Moonglass by Jessi Kirby, This Raging Light by Estelle Laure, After the Kiss by Terra Elan McVoy, The Miles Between by Mary E. Pearson, How to Say Goodbye in Robot by Natalie Standiford
+Possible Pairings: Drawing the Ocean by Carolyn MacCullough, The Secret Life of Prince Charming by Deb Caletti, Moonglass by Jessi Kirby, This Raging Light by Estelle Laure, After the Kiss by Terra Elan McVoy, The Miles Between by Mary E. Pearson, I Am Not Your Perfect Mexican Daughter by Erika L. Sánchez, How to Say Goodbye in Robot by Natalie Standiford

 *This book was acquired at BEA 2011